HuwanStudios/console-adder-app/readme.md

 ## Project Goal
-//Build an app that allow a user to enter two numbers
-//And show us the result in the console
+// Allow a use to enter any number they want
+// to convert from miles to kilometer.
+// hint: use the prompt() to ask for use input